Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

 If you’re a no-show for three Disneyland reservations in a 90-day window, you’ll end up in a timeout, and you’ll be unable to make new park reservations for 30 days.

-However, if you had an existing park reservation for those 30 days, they won’t cancel it, and you can still visit as planned.
+However, if you had an existing park reservation for those 30 days, they won’t cancel it, and you can still visit Disney as planned.

 Where & How to Purchase the Magic Key

-You can purchase new Magic Key passes on the Disneyland website and app, but they aren’t always up for sale.
+You can make new purchases of select Magic Key passes on the Disneyland website and the Disneyland app, but they aren’t always up for sale.

 In order to limit overcrowding, Disneyland limits Magic Key sales, making them available in limited quantities for limited times.

-- Follow Disneyland’s social media accounts and blogs.
+• Follow Disneyland’s social media accounts and blogs.
 These are the first places I see news about pass availability.

-- Let your Disneyland-going friends and family know you’re looking to purchase.
+• Let your Disneyland-going friends and family know you’re looking to purchase.
 The more eyes you have to alert you, the better.

-- The same goes for your friends and family too.
+• The same goes for your friends and family too.
 If they can jump in the virtual queue when you’re unable to, you can use their spot in line to purchase a pass, so you don’t miss your chance.

 It’s much easier once you snag one since renewing the Magic Key pass online is possible for current key holders even when new passes aren’t for sale.